jacobdcook/THM-Streak-Bot/README.md

 - **Failed Runs**: Check the workflow logs for specific error messages
 - **CAPTCHA Issues**: If Google's reCAPTCHA patterns have changed, an update might be needed
 - **IP Blocking**: If you notice unusual failures, TryHackMe might be rate-limiting the GitHub Actions IP ranges
+- **Room Access**: Ensure you have joined the polkit room on your TryHackMe account

 ## ⚠️ Disclaimer